daremat/es6-epf/README.md

         .register('score', ScoreComponent);
     ```
     The code above tells the router to load `GameComponent` and `ScoreComponent` when respectively paths `game` and `score` are fetched.
+    > ![info]
+We do not give `WelcomeComponent` a path, because we want it to be loaded at the root of our application.

      - Go to `welcome.component.js`, and change the function `_startGame` with following path:
         ```javascript